-We mentioned a funding fee earlier in this article, but haven’t really gone in depth yet.
-What’s important to know about this fee is, no matter what kind of loan you choose to use with the VA, you’re going to have to pay a funding fee.
+We mentioned a funding fee earlier in this article but haven’t really gone in-depth yet.
+What’s important to know about this fee is that no matter what kind of loan you choose to use with the VA, you will have to pay a funding fee.
 This is a fee that’s paid at closing.
 This fee can be rolled into your financing, but it will be there.
 This fee also increases if you buy a second home.
-This fee makes sure the VA can continue to offer no money down loan options for future generations.
-However, there are some qualifying members who are exempt from this fee.
+This fee makes sure the VA can continue to offer no-money-down loan options for future generations.
+However, some qualifying members are exempt from this fee.

 VA Funding Fee Exemption

 If you have a disability rating from the VA, you qualify for a funding fee exemption.
 In fact, if you decide to pay for a second home, you will be exempt from that funding fee too.
 You must have your rating and show proof during the purchase of your home.
 Otherwise, you will not be exempt and will be required to pay the funding fee.
 You don’t even need a high disability rating; 10% is enough to qualify for this exemption.

 If you want to know why a VA Loan is better than a traditional loan, click here.

 There’s a lot of rumors going around about VA land loan limits.
 Many people out there believe you can only buy a certain amount of land.
 Let us assure you; this is not true.
 You could buy an entire farm if you wanted to.
 What the VA really cares about is that you aren’t buying undeveloped land, meaning you can live on it with flowing water, a driveway, an actual house, etc.